-Lead Changes will offer development and leadership programs for youth, aged 11 to 17, from rural communities to inner-city neighborhoods with varied economic, racial and ethnic backgrounds.
-On a working horse ranch in Jackson, Wyoming.
-The youth will participate in activities including horsemanship instruction, fly fishing, camping, cattle drives, and responsibilities related to the care of horses and ranch life.
+Lead Changes offers horsemanship skills and leadership programs for youth, aged 11 to 17, from rural communities to inner-city neighborhoods with varied economic, racial and ethnic backgrounds.
+On a working horse ranch outside Dubois, Wyoming, boys and girls have the chance to participate in activities that include horsemanship instruction, archery, fly fishing, teepee camping, cattle drives, and responsibilities related to the care of horses and ranch life.